Port Chalmers: Railway connection

-In the early 1870s construction began on the Port Chalmers Branch railway line linking Dunedin and Port Chalmers.
-Originally the contractors intended for the tracks to pass down George Street to the port, but following objections from the Town Board it was conveyed via a cutting and a tunnel to emerge on Beach Street before terminating on a new wharf.
-Soil excavated from the tunnel was used for the reclamation of land for the new wharf on which the railway line terminated.
-When the railway line opened on 1 January 1873 it was the first 1,067 mm narrow gauge railway in New Zealand.
-The opening of this line bought to an end the lightering service between Port Chalmers and Dunedin.
-The branch line was subsequently incorporated into the national rail network through a connection at Sawyers Bay to the Main South Line, which was opened through to Christchurch on 7 September 1878 and Invercargill on 22 January 1879.
-As the Main South Line passed along the hillside above Port Chalmers a railway station locally called the “Upper Station” was built to service passengers.
-The terminus of the branch line on the wharf continued to service freight and was known as the “Lower Station”.
+In the early 1870s, construction began on the Port Chalmers Branch railway line linking Dunedin and Port Chalmers.
+The line went through a cutting and a tunnel before terminating at a new wharf.
+Soil excavated from the tunnel was used for the reclamation of land for this wharf.
+When the railway line opened on 1 January 1873, it was the first 1,067 mm narrow gauge railway in New Zealand.
+After the line opened, the lighters service between Port Chalmers and Dunedin stopped.

-Since roads on Otago Peninsula were non-existent, boats were used to cross the harbour.
-The first dedicated ferry service was introduced on the harbour in 1859 but it was not profitable.
-As the region's rapidly increased due to the Gold Rush scheduled ferry services began between Port Chalmers and Portobello and ran from 1876 to 1954.
+The branch line was incorporated into the national rail network through a connection at Sawyers Bay to the Main South Line, which was opened through to Christchurch on 7 September 1878 and Invercargill on 22 January 1879.
+A railway station called the "Upper Station" was built to service passengers where the Main South Line went along the hill above the port; the branch terminus on the wharf continued to service freight and was known as the "Lower Station".

-The development of the town reflected the growth of Dunedin and Otago with rivalry between the city and Port Chalmers over which would handle the bulk of shipping.
-The establishment of a floating dock and later a graving dock in the 1870s lead to Port Chalmers emerging as a significant ship repair centre.
+The first dedicated ferry service was introduced on the harbour in 1859, but it was not profitable.
+As the region's growth rapidly increased during the Gold Rush, scheduled ferry services ran between Port Chalmers and Portobello from 1876 to 1954.